dkhaothong/dkhaothong.github.io/_projects/2018-06-30-demo-project.md

 #### The Solution:

 We were given specific constraints to work with such as the features to test, what main insights were expected, and an average timeframe of the project.
-We started wih wondering who would use the community support forum website.
+We started wih discovering who would use the community support forum website.

 ---